-0TML's Special Mining Lease 1 (SML1) was granted for an initial term of 21 years commencing on 28 May 1981 and was extended for a period of 20 years with effect on and from 28 May 2002.
+OTML's Special Mining Lease 1 (SML1) was granted for an initial term of 21 years commencing on 28 May 1981 and was extended for a period of 20 years with effect on and from 28 May 2002.

 Under clause 12.2 of the agreement scheduled to the Mining (Ok Tedi Agreement) Act (Chapter 363), the First extension should have been granted for a term of 21 years.
-In January 2021, OTML submitted an application for a one-year extension to the current term of the SML in accordance with the Mining Act to address this issue.
+In January 2021 OTML submitted an application for a one-year extension to the current term of the SML in accordance with the Mining Act to address this issue.
 Once approved the term of SML1 will expire on 28 May 2023.

 Thereafter OTML will seek a Second Extension of SML 1.
 This process commenced in 2021.
 In accordance with Clause 12.2 of the Principal Agreement this extension will require OTML and the State to agree on fair and reasonable terms and conditions.
 In the opinion of directors and management of OTML the Company is well positioned to satisfy such conditions.

 Therefore, the directors and management of OTML believe that it is highly likely that the MRA will agree to the Second Extension SML 1.
 It is on this basis directors and management have prepared and approved life of mine plans, and prepared certain estimates included in the financial statements.
-The current mine plan and resource and reserve statement approved in 2021 supports mining of the ore reserve up to 2029.
-This is consistent with the updated Strategic Business Plan approved by the OTML Board on 3 September 2020 and is an extension of mine life compared to the previous year which assumed a 2026 end.
+The current mine plan and resource and reserve statement approved in 2022 supports mining of the ore reserve up to 2032 (2021: up to 2029).